-Prior to this offering, our executive officers, directors and 5% stockholders beneficially owned approximately 99.3% of our voting stock as of May 13, 2024 and, upon the closing of this offering, that same group will continue to beneficially own approximately []% of our outstanding voting stock.
-Moreover, Inscobee including through its wholly-owned subsidiary, Apimeds Korea, beneficially owns 88.8% of our outstanding common stock prior to this offering.
+Prior to this offering, our executive officers, directors and 5% stockholders beneficially owned approximately 94.64% of our voting stock as of January 8, 2025, and, upon the closing of this offering, that same group will continue to beneficially own approximately 66.45% of our outstanding voting stock (not including any shares that may be purchased by them in this offering).
+Moreover, Inscobee including through its wholly-owned subsidiary, Apimeds Korea, beneficially owns 70.27% of our outstanding common stock prior to this offering.
 Accordingly, even after this offering, these stockholders will have the ability to control us through this ownership position and significantly affect the outcome of all matters requiring stockholder approval.
 They effectively have the ability to determine all corporate actions requiring stockholder approval, including the election and removal of directors, any amendment to our certificate of incorporation or bylaws, or the approval of any merger or other significant corporate transaction, including a sale of substantially all of our assets.
-This could have the effect of delaying or preventing a change in control or otherwise discouraging a potential acquirer from attempting to obtain control of the Company, which could cause the market price of our Class A Common Stock to decline or prevent stockholders from realizing a premium over the market price for common stock.
+This could have the effect of delaying or preventing a change in control or otherwise discouraging a potential acquirer from attempting to obtain control of the Company, which could cause the market price of our common stock to decline or prevent stockholders from realizing a premium over the market price for common stock.
 Their interests may conflict with our interests as a company or the interests of our other stockholders.